 Research them online.
 Speak to them over the phone.
 If you are considering meeting an online friend in person, hopefully, you have already spoken to them over the phone.
 If not, do it immediately.
 You can also set up a Skype interview.

 Take it slow and trust your instincts.

 Plan your entire encounter.
 Drive yourself to and from your date, or take public transportation.
-When you arrange to meet-up, never go alone and be sure to meet-up in a public place.
-If you are under the age of 18, these are not merely suggestions.
-You must bring a trusted adult with you if this trusted adult approves of the meet-up.
+When you arrange to meet up, never go alone, and choose a public place.
+If you are under 18, these are not merely suggestions.
+You must bring a trusted adult with you if this adult approves of the meet-up.
 Review the area where you two are meeting.
 If you are going to meet a stranger, you want to be familiar with the site.
 Decide upfront where you will draw the line.
 People with soft borders are more likely to be scammed or taken advantage of.
 Set realistic expectations.
-Approach the date like you would be any other first date and set your expectations accordingly.
-Although you might have clicked online and talked hours on end, on an actual face-to-face date, there might be awkward moments and periods of silence, just like with any other date.
+Approach the date like any other first date and set your expectations accordingly.
+Although you might have clicked online and talked for hours on end, there might be awkward moments and periods of silence on an actual face-to-face date, just like with any other date.